aospapp/aosp/external/autotest/README.md

   infrastructure, and the device under test is controlled remotely via SSH/adb/some combination of the above.

-* Developer tools to execute one or more tests.  `test_that` for Chrome OS and `test_droid` for Android allow developers to run tests against a device connected to their development machine on their desk.
+* Developer tools to execute one or more tests.  `test_that` for ChromeOS and `test_droid` for Android allow developers to run tests against a device connected to their development machine on their desk.
 These tools are written so that the same test logic that runs in the lab will run at their desk,